Table of contents

 4. Where are percentages used in real life?

-In exams, profit/loss, discounts, interest rates, fuel efficiency, and health tracking.
+In exams, discounts, profit/loss, banking, interest rates, and data comparison.

 5. How to convert decimals into percentages quickly?